View Main Condition: Arteriovenous Malformation

 Angiodysplasia of the colon is mostly related to the aging and breakdown of the blood vessels.
 It is more common in older adults.
 It is almost always seen on the right side of the colon.

 Rarely, angiodysplasia of the colon is related to other diseases of the blood vessels.
 One of these is Osler-Weber-Rendu syndrome.
 The condition is not related to cancer.
-It is also different than diverticulosis, which is a more common cause of intestinal bleeding in older adults.
+It is also different from diverticulosis, which is a more common cause of intestinal bleeding in older adults.

 The symptoms vary.